EugeniaPereyra/intercom-oauth-signup/README.md

-# intercom-oauth-signup
+# oauth-setup-tutorial
-Example signup flow using Intercom Oauth
+Simple Example of Setting up OAuth in Intercom